CTO Realty Growth (CTO)

 nullAI Analysis | Feedback

 Mr. Albright joined CTO Realty Growth in August 2011 as President and Chief Executive Officer.
-Previously, he was the Managing Director of Archon Capital, a Goldman Sachs Company, where he focused on investing on behalf of the Goldman Sachs Real Estate Mezzanine Partners Fund.
-Before his time at Archon, Mr. Albright held similar positions with Morgan Stanley and Crescent Real Estate Equities.
-He holds a BA degree in Business Administration from Southern Methodist University.
+Prior to his tenure at CTO, he served as the Managing Director of Archon Capital, a Goldman Sachs Company, where he was involved with investing on behalf of the Goldman Sachs Real Estate Mezzanine Partners Fund.
+Before Archon Capital, Mr. Albright held a similar position with Morgan Stanley and Crescent Real Estate Equities.
+His background includes managing significant real estate investment entities, including those potentially backed by private equity through Goldman Sachs.

 Ms. Vorakoun has served as CTO Realty Growth's Senior Vice President and Chief Accounting Officer since July 2017.
-She initially joined the Company in 2013 as its Controller, managing the accounting and tax functions.
-Ms. Vorakoun began her career at James Moore & Co., a regional accounting and consulting firm.
-She received her Bachelor of Science degree and Masters of Accounting from Florida State University and is a member of the AICPA and FICPA.
+She initially joined the company in 2013 as Controller, managing its accounting and tax functions.
+Her career began at James Moore & Co., a regional accounting and consulting firm, where she managed audit clients across various industries.

-Mr. Smith joined CTO Realty Growth in 2014 and serves as the Company's general counsel and corporate secretary.
-Before joining CTO, he was Vice President-Hospitality and Vice President and Associate General Counsel at Goldman Sachs & Co.
-Prior to that, he spent ten years at Crescent Real Estate Equities, Ltd., where he held several positions, including Senior Vice President and General Counsel.
-Mr. Smith began his legal career at the Dallas law firm Hughes & Luce.
-He received his J.D. and LL.
-M. degrees from Duke University School of Law and his B.A. degree from Brigham Young University.
+Mr. Smith joined CTO Realty Growth in 2014, serving as the company's general counsel and corporate secretary.
+Prior to his role at CTO, he was Vice President-Hospitality and Vice President and Associate General Counsel at Goldman Sachs & Co.
+He also spent ten years at Crescent Real Estate Equities, Ltd., where his most recent position was Senior Vice President and General Counsel.

 AI Analysis | Feedback